shirhatti/EntityFramework.Docs/ef/saving/concurrency.md

 ---
 uid: saving/concurrency
 ---
+# Concurrency Conflicts

+> [!WARNING]
-Caution: This documentation is for EF Core.
+> This documentation is for EF Core.
 For EF6.x and earlier release see [http://msdn.com/data/ef](http://msdn.com/data/ef).

-# Concurrency Conflicts

 If a property is configured as a concurrency token then EF will check that no other user has modified that value in the database when saving changes to that record.

+> [!TIP]
-Tip: You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Saving/Saving/Concurrency/) on GitHub.
+> You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/Saving/Saving/Concurrency/) on GitHub.

 ## How concurrency works in EF